umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Minor-Upgrades/index.md

 For Starter plans, you will need to add a Development environment first before you can perform the semi-automatic upgrade.
 Find pricing details for Umbraco Cloud Starter plans on our [website](https://umbraco.com/pricing/).

-<iframe width="800" height="450" title="How to upgrade an Umbraco Cloud environment to a new minor version" src="https://www.youtube.com/embed/mMk2VM_5N-I?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+<iframe width="800" height="450" title="Upgrading an Umbraco Cloud environment to a new minor version" src="https://www.youtube.com/embed/JpD7m7DCtIk?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Troubleshooting Automated minor upgrades